 Make an offer

-Submit an offer through your agent or directly to the seller.
-Be prepared for negotiations on price and terms.
+Submit an offer through your agent or directly to the seller or developer.
+Be prepared to negotiate the price and terms of the property purchase.

 Sign a preliminary contract

-This is a binding agreement in many European countries, and pay a deposit, typically 5–10% of the property’s price.
+Sign a preliminary agreement, often a binding contract in many European countries, and pay a deposit, typically 5 to 10% of the purchase price.

 Secure financing